mohdazmeer/convert-image-to-binary/README.md

 A simple java one class program to convert jpg image to binary text representation.

 ##Purpose
-* demonstrate basic digital image processing using java.
+* Demonstrate basic digital image processing using java.
-* demonstrate how to convert jpg image to binary image using java.
+* Demonstrate how to convert jpg image to binary image using java.
-* demonstrate how to control noise using threshold.
+* Demonstrate how to control noise using threshold.

 ##Features
-* convert  jpg(color, grey,  black/whte) image kpd bentuk binari image(1/0).
+* Convert  jpg(color, grey,  black/whte) image kpd bentuk binari image(1/0).
-* reduce image noise using threshold.
+* Reduce image noise using threshold.

 ## How to use:
 1. Add image in the root folder.